MegaThinker173/odin-recipes/README.md

   7. Bake for 10-12 minutes.
   8. Cool and serve.

+## Live Demo

+You can access the live version of the website at: [Recipe Website](https://megathinker173.github.io/odin-recipes/)

 ## How to Contribute

 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests with improvements or additional recipes.